 What Happens to Your Lawn in the Winter?

 In Virginia’s climate, grasses go dormant in the winter.
 Shorter days and colder temperatures typically slow down grass growth and turn the lawn a tan/brown color.
 This will occur with all grass types including Tall Fescue and Bluegrass.

 In cold, windy areas, grass blades can also go dormant from a process call desiccation.
-Cold winds cause the blades to lose their moisture.
-The roots are frozen so no water can replace the lost moisture, causing the grass to turn brown.
+The cold winds cause the blades to lose their moisture and the roots to freeze, hence no water can replace the lost moisture, causing the grass to turn brown.
 This is most noticeable on west-facing areas that have no protection from the wind.